India's Modi asks Pepsi, Coke to blend fruit juices in fizzy drinks

-NEW DELHI India's Prime Minister Narendra Modi on Wednesday said multinational cola giants PepsiCo (PEP.N) and Coca-Cola (KO.N) should help augment fruit sales for Indian farmers by adding fresh fruit juices to their fizzy drinks.
+NEW DELHI, Sept 24 India's Prime Minister Narendra Modi on Wednesday said multinational cola giants PepsiCo and Coca-Cola should help augment fruit sales for Indian farmers by adding fresh fruit juices to their fizzy drinks.

 "Millions of people buy Pepsi and Coke.
 I have asked these companies if they can put five per cent natural juice in their drinks," Modi said on Wednesday in southern state of Karnataka.